IsharaSaranga/TrainGo/README.md

 ---

-✅ **TrainGO** demonstrates **scalable architecture, modular design, and user-focused features** a solid project for both academic and practical use.
+✅ **TrainGO** demonstrates **scalable architecture, modular design, and user focused features** a solid project for both academic and practical use.